Oregon Rep suffers concussion after being hit by car Friday night - NewsBreak

 Rep. Suzanne Bonamici (D-Ore.) suffered a concussion on Friday night after being hit by a car.

-Natalie Croft, the congresswoman’s communications director, said in a tweet on Saturday that Bonamici and her husband were struck by a car while crossing the street at a crosswalk in Portland, Ore.Man killed while trimming tree in Winston-Salem, police say
+Natalie Croft, the congresswoman’s communications director, said in a tweet on Saturday that Bonamici and her husband were struck by a car while crossing the street at a crosswalk in Portland, Ore.Okaloosa Co. teenager arrested for bringing gun into basketball game: Okaloosa Co.
+Sheriff’s Office

 Bonamici was treated for a concussion and laceration to her head and has since been released from the hospital to recover at home, Croft added.
 Her husband was also treated for minor injuries.